Will Oldroyd, PhD

 Research

-My research is currently focused on the study of active asteroids, a small group of asteroids (~50) that have tails and comae like comets.
+My research at Katalyst is primarily on orbital dynamics of Earth satellites as part of our Active Resident Space Object Characterization (ARC) software.
+We recently presented our research at the Advanced Maui Optical and Space Surveillance Technologies Conference (AMOS) and published a paper detailing our pipeline for matching uncorrelated observations of satellites with known satellites.
+At NAU, I am currently focused on studying active asteroids, a small group of asteroids (~50) that have tails and comae like comets.
 This work is in connection with the NASA Partner Citizen Science project Active Asteroids, where volunteers help us search for cometary activity in archival telescope images.
 Anyone can participate at activeasteroids.net and, so far, we have had thousands of volunteers make millions of classifications and over 20 discoveries!
-Here is a recent paper where I give details on one of our discoveries.
+Here is a recent paper where I give details on one of our discoveries and here is a overview paper of the Active Asteroids project.

 I am also a a member of NASA’s DART misson, where we hit an asteroid with a spacecraft to change its orbit.
 It worked great!
 With enough time to prepare, NASA could deflect dangerous ansteroids on colission courses for Earth.
-My part on the team was working with images from the James Webb Space Telescope (JWST) of during the impact.
+My part on the team was working with images from the James Webb Space Telescope (JWST) taken during the impact.
 The observations were tricky becasue the asteroid system (Didymos-Dimorphos) was moving quickly across the sky and JWST had to move about 3 times faster than it was originally designed to go.
-I got to work out optimization of the data so we could reduce the noise as much as possible while still maintaining good time resolution.
 Right now, I’m working on comparing the comet-like tail that was produced from the impact with tails on other active asteroids.
 Papers on our inital results from JWST and this comparison study are currently in preparation.

-For more information on my research, please see my CV and publications.
+For more information on my research and teaching experience, please see my CV and publications.